codemonkeycreations/rebel-flight-path/README.md

 # rebel-flight-path

-Composer library will find the path through the Imperial Defenses.
+Composer library to find the path through the Imperial Defenses.

 ## Requirements